omnigres/omnigres/pg_yregress/README.md

 # Overview

-Originally inspired by `pg_regress`, `pg_yregress` provides a [TAP] (https://testanything.org)-compatible test executor that allows for better test organization, easier instance management, native JSON handling and so on.
+Originally inspired by `pg_regress`, `pg_yregress` provides
+a [TAP](https://testanything.org)-compatible test executor that allows for better test organization, easier instance management, native JSON handling and so on.

 ## What's the difference?